Semantic Correspondence: Unified Benchmarking and a Strong Baseline: Method Review

 \xh{Although feature assembly achieves good results by constructing ``hyper-features'', the dimension may be very large, which increases the memory consumption and slows down the pipeline.
 An alternative is to select a specific layer feature and adapt it to the matching task, which keeps the dimension of the feature relatively low, accelerating matching.
 We review this line of work in the next paragraphs.}

 \textbf{Feature Adaptation.} \ \xh{Unlike feature assembly, feature adaptation improves the quality of features by adapting them to the semantic matching task.
 It can be achieved by appending a trainable adaptation module or fine-tuning the feature backbone using matching loss.} \xh{SimSC~\cite{SimSC} introduces a generic and simple learning pipeline to fine-tune backbones using adaptive temperature learning.
 It employed a lightweight temperature learning module to find the optimal temperature for the softmax operation to alleviate the gradient suppression caused by L2 normalization during training.
-Building on top of it, SD4Match~\cite{SD4Match} explores how to optimize the prompt to enhance the performance of Stable Diffusion's feature~\cite{DIFT} in semantic correspondence, and introduces a conditional prompting module to infuse prior knowledge of objects to the diffusion model, increasing the quality of the feature.
+Building on top of it, SD4Match~\cite{SD4Match} explores how to optimize the prompt to enhance the performance of Stable Diffusion's feature~\cite{DIFT} in semantic correspondence, and introduces a conditional prompting module to infuse prior knowledge of objects into the diffusion model, increasing the quality of the feature.
 LDM~\cite{LDM_correspondences} leverages Stable Diffusion for semantic matching from a different perspective.
 It borrows the idea of textual inversion~\cite{textual_inversion} and learns an embedding for a query point in the source image.
 Such an embedding is transferred to the target image to locate the correspondence from the attention map of the target image with the embedding.
 GeoAware-SC~\cite{GeoAware-SC} employs SD-DINO~\cite{A-Tale-of-Two-Features} as the feature backbone and uses a CNN to adapt the feature to the semantic matching task.
 Additionally, it improved the geometry-aware ability of the model by data augmentation.
+Taking a different approach focused on 3D geometry, SemAlign3D \cite{SemAlign3D} builds 3D object class representations from a small set of sparsely annotated RGB images.
+The core of the method is to align the 3D object-class template to each individual image instance to construct scale-invariant geometric features.
+This approach is particularly effective for rigid objects, demonstrating strong robustness under extreme viewpoint changes.
 LiFT~\cite{LiFT} introduces a post-processing method to replace the naive bilinear interpolation when upsampling the ViT feature for better performance.
-Starting from a low-resolution ViT feature, it learns to reconstruct the high-resolution ViT feature in a self-supervised manner.}
+Starting from a low-resolution ViT feature, it learns to reconstruct the high-resolution ViT feature in a self-supervised manner.} CleanDIFT \cite{CleanDIFT} employs lightweight fine-tuning and knowledge distillation to create a single, noise-free feature extractor from all diffusion timesteps.

+Complementing these approaches, DiTF~\cite{DiTF} presents a training-free framework that directly extracts discriminative features by modulating internal activations using the model's AdaLN-zero mechanism, without updating any parameters.